aws-solutions-library-samples/breweries-sitewise-simulator/README.md

 7. Create and deploy the AWS IoT SiteWise Edge gateway to the Edge Device, please use this URL for reference - https://docs.aws.amazon.com/iot-sitewise/latest/userguide/configure-gateway-ggv2.html.
 The Data processing pack is not required.

-    - <b>Note: When configuring the OPC UA datasource in the IoT SiteWise (or any 3rd party OPC UA Client), set the "Message security mode" to "None" and the "Authentication configuration" to "None - No authentication".
-The simulator OPC UA Server program has not been tested with encryption or certificates for this current version of the program.</b>
+    > **_NOTE:_**  Note: When configuring the OPC UA datasource in the IoT SiteWise (or any 3rd party OPC UA Client), set the "Message security mode" to "None" and the "Authentication configuration" to "None - No authentication".
+The simulator OPC UA Server program has not been tested with encryption or certificates for this current version of the program.

 8. Run the script below to start the simulation and OPC UA Server.
 If this were a custom Greengrass component, it would run this command for you.
 ```